Jump to navigation Jump to search

 - Model amendment to publishing agreement.
 From the European Commission's FP7 pilot OA project.
 Undated but apparently released in July 2009.

 - The model amendment (addendum) is accompanied by a Model cover letter for amendment to publishing agreement.

 - National Institutes of Health (NIH).
 The cover sheet or addendum that the NIH requires for NIH-employed researchers.
 Adopted July 2008.

 - The NIH does not require any particular addendum for NIH-funded researchers, although it does require such researchers to retain key rights and allows them to use any addendum that would do the job.

 - The Ohio Library and Information Network - Ohio LINK.
 OhioLINK Library Community recommendations on retention of Intellectual Property Rights for works produced by Ohio faculty and students.
 Adopted August 30, 2006.

 - The Scholarly Publishing and Academic Resources Coalition (SPARC).
-Author Rights: Using the SPARC Author Addendum to secure your rights as the author of a journal article.
-SPARC author addendum online.
+Rights and the SPARC Author Addendum (perma.cc).
+SPARC author addendum.
 Adopted March 5, 2005.

 - The Scholarly Publishing and Academic Resources Coalition (SPARC) and the Canadian Association of Research Libraries (CARL).
 SPARC Canadian Author Addendum.
 There is also a French version.
 Adopted August 2007.